GfSE/SAF-Specification/stakeholders.md

 * What are the capabilities that are supported by the system?

   ***Rationale:  In my role, I need to identify suitable basic components on the grounds of the required system capabilities.***
-* What are the consequences, if the Stakeholder’s concerns are not considered?
 * What are the encryption means used for an exchange?
 * What are the functional requirements imposed on the system?